gradualgames/ggvm/README.md

 distPackrIcon is what typically will be used for a full Windows PC release, say for Steam.

-# Building a game for Android
+# Building a Game for Android

 To run the currently configured game (see section about the local.properties file) on Android, type: